Expected learning outcomes

 Form(s) of Assessment (additional text)

-The exam consists of two main parts.
-The main parts are divided into sub-parts, these include the final exam of CCNA R&S Module 1 + 2, a written subnetting exercise, a router configuration part using Packet Tracer simulation software and a written exam of network security.
+The exam consists of three/(four optional) parts.
+These include the final exam of CCNA R&S Module 1 + 2, a written subnetting exercise, a router configuration part using Packet Tracer simulation software (optional) and a written exam of network security.

 Conversion from 200 point scale to A-F scale according to recommended conversion table.
 In specific circumstances, emneansvarlig can slightly adjust the limits in the conversion table to enforce compatibility with the qualitative descriptions on the A-F scale.